チャールズ ミューラー 教授

 - Mueller, C. M. (2017).
 Maturational age effects on the status and role of formulaic sequences in first and second language learning.
 The Bulletin of the Faculty of Humanities, Fuji Women’s University, No. 54.
 1-55.

 - Mueller, C. M. (2016).
 A semantic account of the English preposition FOR based on a Cognitive Linguistics framework.
 The Bulletin of the Faculty of Humanities, Fuji Women’s University, No. 53, 1-24.
-Later republished in 2018 in the 50th issue of Collected Articles on English Language (英語学論説資料), published by the Ronsetsu Shiryo Hozonkai (論説資料保存会) in Tokyo, Japan (http://www.ronsetsu.co.jp/).
+This was later republished in 2018 in the 50th issue of Collected Articles on English Language (英語学論説資料) pp. 602-613, published by the Ronsetsu Shiryo Hozonkai (論説資料保存会) in Tokyo, Japan (http://www.ronsetsu.co.jp/).

 - Mueller, C. M. (2016).
 The semi-collaborative research paper: Development of a writing assignment for a graduate EAP course.
 In G. N. Lovtsevich (Ed.), Connecting professionally on ELT in Asia: Crossing the bridge to excellence.
 14th AsiaTEFL@11th FEELTA International Conference on Language Teaching, Vladivostok, June 30--July 02, 2016 Conference Proceedings (pp. 99-104).
 Vladivostok, Russia: Far East Public Service Organization of English Language Teachers.